leandrodcs/sing-me-a-song-back/README.md

 ## About

 This API doesn't require any kind of identification, it's sole purpose is to share songs between people.
-Songs can be shared and looked for, if you are looking for a song, you can do it by rating or randomly, all songs can be up voted up or down as well.
+Songs can be shared and looked for, if you are looking for a song, you can do it by rating or randomly, all songs can be voted up or down as well.

 ## Routes